 As he walked up to her side, she looked up into his hood.
 There was no face there.
 What she saw made her feel like her breath caught, even though she had no need of breath any longer.
 Within the hood was a dark, swirling form that she knew was looking down at her.

 He stopped when he was right beside her.
 He crouched down and reached out toward her.
-When her eyes found the end of his sleeve, she gasped as a skeletal hand appeared, though it grew sinew and skin as it moved through the air between them.
+When her eyes found the end of his sleeve, she gasped as a dark energy quickly morphed into a deeply tanned hand as it moved through the air between them.
 The god's hand looked completely normal when it touched her cheek.
 She could not help but close her eyes at his touch.

 But what was the God of the Dead doing coming to greet her himself?!